ojaswichopra/cpu_scheduler/README.md

 3. Change into the Frontend directory.
     ```sh
     cd Frontend
-4. Start the Streamlit application for the frontend:
+4. Start the Streamlit application for the frontend.
    ```sh
    streamlit run landing.py